mamaluigie/FTP-KeyLogger/README.md

 This is a project that I have started that will send information back to a central ftp server.

 This will require for you to have two computers to set up.

+Things to complete:
 I will be doing this with a raspberry pi and a linux computer.
 I will be  making this compatable to work on linux or windows operating system.
+I am going to attempt to make this a multithreaded application with each of the functions to be completed be done in a separate thread/process

 thinsg that it will do:
 1. Capture a video that will be recording.